All Episodes

 Now, after he said this, John McCain's running to serve out a third Bush term last night.

-And he's hurt, he's had enough.
+And he's heard, he's had enough.

-Well, before let me go back to May 21st on this program.
+Well, before, let me go back to May 21st on this program.

-That's about three weeks ago.
+That was three weeks ago.

 And we will listen to me talking about the Obama presidency.

-It's gonna be Jimmy Carter's second term.
+It's going to be Jimmy Carter's second term.

 They don't care about ruining the country.